Mubashra-Muneer/skincare-Recommendation-System/README.md

 ## Project Context
 Skin Meta was developed as part of the **Software Engineering course (CS2004)**, following structured user stories, acceptance criteria, and iterative development practices.
 The project focuses on delivering a real-world, personalized skincare solution using intelligent systems and backend integrations.

-## Project Status
-All planned features for the current sprint have been successfully implemented.

 ## License
 This project is developed for academic and educational purposes.